trento-project/web/README.md

 # Installation

-_Trento_ is intended to run in many ways, depending on needs, and also the different components have their own requirements and constraints.

-Please check the specific [Agent](https://github.com/trento-project/agent) and [Runner](https://github.com/trento-project/runner) documentation for respective details.
+**Trento** can be installed in various ways, depending on your needs and the requirements of its different components.
+Please refer to the specific [Agent](https://github.com/trento-project/agent) documentation for more information.

+## Installing Trento on a k8s Cluster

-If you intend to install Trento on a k8s cluster, you may be interested in our [helm-charts](https://github.com/trento-project/helm-charts) repo for detailed instructions.
+For detailed instructions on installing Trento on a k8s cluster, please refer to our [helm-charts](https://github.com/trento-project/helm-charts) repository.

-If otherwise you want to play around with the current repository, go ahead, [hack on the trento](./guides/development/hack_on_the_trento.md) and **have a lot of fun**!
+## Installing Trento Web locally for Development

+To install Trento Web locally for development, please refer to our [hack on the Trento Web](./guides/development/hack_on_the_trento.md) guide for detailed instructions.

 # Support

-Please only report bugs via [GitHub issues](https://github.com/trento-project/web/issues);
+Please only report bugs via [GitHub issues](https://github.com/trento-project/web/issues).
-for any other inquiry or topic use [GitHub discussion](https://github.com/trento-project/trento/discussions).

 # Contributing